-And also, let’s allow for the fact that we are not yet fully accessing all the power that we need to obey Christ’s command to ‘heal the sick’ (Lk 10:9), nor to experience his assertion that ‘Whoever believes in Me will do the works that I have been doing’ (John 14:12).
+And also, let’s allow for the fact that we are not yet fully accessing all the power that we need for the many works of service we are yet to do.
+Christ’s command to ‘heal the sick’ (Lk 10:9) still stands.
+Just like ‘Love your neighbour’.
+His assertion that ‘Whoever believes in Me will do the works that I have been doing’ (John 14:12) still stands.
 We hunger for more.
 We’re still learning.
-We can allow people to come back and ask again and again until they receive or until God redirects.
+We can allow people to come back and ask again and again until they receive or God redirects.
 We know God’s heart is good and so we keep seeking Him to have mercy and touch those who are hurting.

 So don’t give up!
 Keep trusting Him for more!